dnsl48/gauger/README.md

 ```

 ##### Subsections

 Sometimes we have some sections of the source code that are folded into each other.
-It would be handy if we could
+It might be handy if we could
 profile those sections separately.
 There are two common cases how we want to do that: sometimes it is better to have
 info about inner sections subtracted from info about outer ones, whereas occasionally they shouldn't be split.